L1f34sP1x3ls/StudentManager/README.md

 ## Features
  - generate 1 or more fake student records
- - experience Autosaving after every record modification
+ - Autosave after every record modification
  - browse all records in a list
  - view a single record in its entirety
  - Edit a student record